Apply a Function to Multiple List or Vector Arguments

 Value

-is a simple wrapper to future_mapply()
+future_Map() is a simple wrapper to future_mapply() which does not

 attempt to simplify the result.

-See base::Map()
+See base::Map() for details.

 array or list.
-See base::mapply()
+See base::mapply() for details.

 Details

-is modeled after
+Note that base::.mapply(), which future_.mapply() is modeled after

 is listed as an "internal" function in R despite being exported.